Shift3/standards-and-practices/native/xamarin/README.md

 https://stackoverflow.com/questions/3048800/how-can-i-set-visual-studio-to-use-kr-style-bracketing

 ## Know Your Layout Tools
 Research `Grid`, `StackLayout` and `RelativeLayout`.
 Know what they do and use them *appropriately*.
 Don't use `Grid` when you need `StackLayout`, etc.  Don't needlessly nest layouts.
-And don't use `AbsoluteLayout` unless you totally need to for a legitamate reason.
+And don't use `AbsoluteLayout` unless you totally need to for a legitimate reason.
 And your reason probably isn't.

 https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/controls/layouts

-## Use MVVM and Databinding
+## Use MVVM and Data Binding
 Code-behind should be used as a last resort but there are certainly reasons to extend your view in your code-behind file.
 Don't be a purist, but always endeavor to bind properties and `Command` members.
 When commands aren't exposed as a `BindableProperty` member then use `EventToCommand` pattern.

 ## Use Shell